 But how to translate your content without spending your time copy-pasting your text to Google Translate and back to your application?

-CSV files are perfect to store structured data and are used by most applications to export your data into a generic format.
+CSV files are perfect for storing structured data and are used by most applications to export your data into a generic format.

 Product catalogs can be exported to CSV files.
 CMS articles can be extracted into flat files.
-CSV has become the de-facto format to share generic data between applications.
+CSV has become the de facto format for sharing generic data between applications.

 But you can't translate a CSV file as a simple text file.
 Some columns might be names, or dates and must be kept unchanged.
 How do you translate some columns from a CSV file?